stcybrdgs/cs3358-dataStructures/asg05/part02/README.md

 ASG05/ PART02

 OBJECTIVE:
 The purpose of this assignment was to implement a queue using two stacks.
 The queue is based on a custom class, and the stacks are provided from the STL stack template.

+The key to the implementation was performing breadth-wise traversals on a 'linked list of linked lists.'
+After moving a level of head pointers through the queue, the next level of pointers would be run through the queue, and so on, until all data was processed.

 DESCRIPTION:
 - the instructor provided all files with the exception of 'cnPtrQueue.cpp'